 Gourmet is in!
 From specialty bread to beer, to chocolates and other sweet treats, if you have a passion for making artisanal or gourmet food, you may have a future with a small batch gourmet food business.
 If you are willing to ship your products, you may find you can expand your business with cost-effective online marketing.

-Ever wish you had a Christmas elf who showed up right after Thanksgiving to get your holiday decorations set up, then returned after the New Year to take them all down and neatly put away?
-Me too!
-If you enjoy the decorating process, you may find that you can start a lucrative business taking care of holiday decorating for families and even small businesses in your community.
+Ever wish you had a Christmas elf who showed up right after Thanksgiving to get your holiday decorations set up, then returned after the New Year to take them all down and neatly put them away?
+There is a market for it.
+If you enjoy the decorating process, you may find that you can start a business holiday decorating for families or small businesses in your community.

 Social Media Manager

 Many people struggle when it comes to getting and staying organized.
-It can be difficult to not only create a system that works for you but also to maintain it over the long term.
-If this is an area where you thrive, and you enjoy sharing your organizational systems with others, an organizational consultant—for homes or offices—may be an excellent business idea for you.
+It can be difficult to create a system that works and maintain it over time.
+If this is an area where you thrive, and you enjoy sharing your organizational skills and systems with others, an organizational consultant—for homes or offices—may be an excellent business idea for you.

 Computer Repair and Maintenance Provider

 Think of all of the households and businesses that have computers but don't have an in-house technical expert.
-If you have a technical background and an expert understanding of computers, a small business as a computer repair and maintenance service could be a great business idea for you.
+If you have a technical background and an expert understanding of computers, a small business in computer repair and maintenance could be a great business idea for you.

 Information Products Creator

-For this business idea to be low-cost and successful, you will need experience with bookkeeping and/or accounting on a professional level, plus a certain level of know-how with accounting software, such as QuickBooks.
+For this business idea to be low-cost and successful, you will need experience with bookkeeping and/or accounting on a professional level, plus a certain level of knowledge of accounting software, such as QuickBooks.
 If you have these skills combined with an exemplary attention to detail, starting a bookkeeping business for other small business owners may be the business for you.

 Event planning is a great home-based business that can be done part-time, which is ideal when you're just dipping your toe into business ownership.
 If you truly enjoy the planning and preparation that is necessary before a party, it's time to explore starting an event planning business.

-Do you have a genuine love of animals, trustworthiness, and consistent availability?
-If the answer is "yes," then a pet sitting business that allows you to care for others' pets during normal business hours, weekends and holidays may be a great place to start your path to entrepreneurship.
+Do you have a genuine love of animals, are trustworthy, and consistently available?
+If so, then a pet sitting business that allows you to care for others' pets during normal business hours, weekends and holidays may be a great place to start your path to entrepreneurship.

 It seems everyone wants a website these days, whether they are business owners, bloggers or just have a hobby they want to promote online.
 And WordPress is the most popular platform to use.
 There is a learning curve, however, and some people just don't have the time or interest to learn what they need to know.
 If you are a WordPress expert, a business getting WordPress websites up and running could be a no-brainer for you.

-The common theme for all of the business ideas above is that they are home-based businesses that use skills you already have.
+The common theme for all of these business ideas is that they are home-based businesses that use skills you already have.
 Each business is a great fit for word of mouth marketing and generating business through referrals.
-Remember that when you start a low-investment business, sweat equity replaces money, so you need to be ready to put in the work to get the business going.
-Explore 101 more business ideas, low-cost franchises and make sure you qualify your business idea before you take the plunge.
+Also, remember that when you start a low-investment business, the work you put into it will dictate what you get out of it.